-To calculate the exact array size that GetChars requires to store the resulting characters, the application should use GetCharCount.
-To calculate the maximum array size, the application should use GetMaxCharCount.
+To calculate the exact array size that GetChars requires to store the resulting characters, you should use the GetCharCount method.
+To calculate the maximum array size, use the GetMaxCharCount method.
 The GetCharCount method generally allows allocation of less memory, while the GetMaxCharCount method generally executes faster.

 The GetCharCount method determines how many characters result in decoding a sequence of bytes, and the GetChars method performs the actual decoding.
 The GetChars method expects discrete conversions, in contrast to the Decoder.GetChars method, which handles multiple passes on a single input stream.

-The application might need to decode multiple input bytes from a code page and process the bytes using multiple calls.
-In this case, your application probably needs to maintain state between calls.
+Your app might need to decode multiple input bytes from a code page and process the bytes using multiple calls.
+In this case, you probably need to maintain state between calls.

-If the application handles string outputs, it is recommended to use the GetString method.
+If your app handles string outputs, it is recommended to use the GetString method.
 Since this method must check string length and allocate a buffer, it is slightly slower, but the resulting String type is to be preferred.

 The byte version of GetChars(Byte*, Int32, Char*, Int32) allows some fast techniques, particularly with multiple calls to large buffers.
 Bear in mind, however, that this method version is sometimes unsafe, since pointers are required.

 If your app must convert a large amount of data, it should reuse the output buffer.
 In this case, the GetChars(Byte, Int32, Int32, Char, Int32) version that supports output character buffers is the best choice.

 Consider using the Decoder.Convert method instead of GetCharCount.
 The conversion method converts as much data as possible and throws an exception if the output buffer is too small.
 For continuous decoding of a stream, this method is often the best choice.

 Requires full trust for the immediate caller.
 This member cannot be used by partially trusted or transparent code.